ItzRuler/PSA-assignment/README.md

-This essentially is for a project that I am submitting for school
+This essentially is for a project that I am submitting for school.